Pittsburgh Workers Compensation Attorney

 Filing for Workers Compensation in Pittsburgh

 The first thing you need to do if you suffer a workplace injury is address the injury and notify your employer.
 After you’ve handled the immediate concerns, such as medical attention, you need to file a worker’s compensation claim to cover your medical bills and the lost wages from time spent out of work.
 The workers’ compensation process varies by state, and it’s illegal for your employer to interfere with or prevent the claims process in any way.
 Regardless of your situation, contacting a Pittsburgh workers compensation attorney can make the process much smoother and hassle-free.
 A work injury attorney can also help you should your employer take any adverse actions against you.

 When employees file for worker’s compensation, the employer may pay higher premiums for worker’s compensation insurance.
 This may be frustrating and incite some employers to take negative actions against the filing employee.
-This is retaliation in the legal world and includes behaviors such as:
+This is retaliation in the legal world and you should contact a Pittsburgh workers compensation lawyer if your employer displays behaviors such as:

 - Preventing an employee from filing a workers compensation claim or refusing to provide the employee with the necessary paperwork.

 - Intentionally delaying the claims process.